 If students have taken similar "Food Science Core" courses prior to entering the program, these courses may be waived.

 Two graded graduate seminars are required (one before the prelim and one before graduation).
 The semester students present their research, this course is graded.
 Otherwise, students take it as Satisfactory/Unsatisfactory.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

 A Graduate Program Handbook containing all of the program's policies and requirements is forthcoming from the program.

 Graduate Work from Other Institutions

-Prior coursework as a UW–Madison undergraduate student may not count toward minimum credit requirements for the major, but may satisfy specific food science course requirements.
+Prior coursework as a UW–Madison undergraduate student does not count toward minimum credit requirements for the major, but may satisfy specific food science course requirements.

 UW–Madison University Special

-Prior coursework taken as a University Special student may not count toward minimum credit requirements for the major, but may satisfy specific food science course requirements.
+Prior coursework taken as a University Special student does not count toward minimum credit requirements for the major, but may satisfy specific food science course requirements.

 Candidates not making satisfactory progress will be placed on probation.
 If this probationary status is not resolved by the end of the semester in which it is initiated, the candidate may be dismissed by their faculty advisor.